asLody/VirtualApp/README.md

 2. Framework optimization and performance improvement
 3. Compatibility of mobile phone system and APP has been greatly improved
 4. Run Google services perfectly
-5. Compatibility with the latest Android P (9.0) Support running 64-bit App
+5. Compatibility with the latest Android Q (10.0)
+6. Support running 64-bit App
 7. Java Hook that supports Dalvik and Art (API and Xposed)
 8. Add positioning simulation code
 9. Add the machine changing code